tvdboom/ATOM/docs_sources/api/data_cleaning/encoder.md

 <strong>encode_type: str, optional (default='Target')</strong>
 <blockquote>
 Type of encoding to use for high cardinality features.
-Choose from one of the encoders available in the <a href="http://contrib.scikit-learn.org/category_encoders/">category_encoders</a> package (only HashingEncoder is excluded).
+Choose from one of the encoders available in the <a href="http://contrib.scikit-learn.org/category_encoders/">category-encoders</a>
+ package (except for OneHotEncoder and HashingEncoder).
 </blockquote>

 <strong>frac_to_other: float, optional (default=None)</strong>